Johnson faces backlash over warning to reduce socialising over Christmas

 Chancellor Rishi Sunak is cutting short a trip to the United States to hold talks with business chiefs in response to fears the Omicron wave could have a devastating impact on pubs and restaurants over the festive period.

-The moves came as the governments in Scotland and Wales considered putting in place tougher restrictions than are currently in place in order to limit the spread of Omicron.
+The moves came as Wales said it would introduce tougher rules after Christmas in order to limit the spread of Omicron.

+From December 27, nightclubs will close and restrictions will be imposed on businesses such as two-metre social distancing in offices, the Welsh Government said.

 Mr Johnson said England’s “balanced and proportionate” Plan B had “sensible restrictions”, coupled with the escalation of the booster jab campaign.